Nursing Home Recreates Communist East Germany For Dementia Patients

 Such trips down memory lane to a place that no longer exists are the hallmark of the Dresden nursing home.
 Wolfram says most of the 130 residents at AlexA suffer some level of dementia.
 For the two dozen who are the worst off, he says, spending a few hours each day in two "memory rooms" that recreate the East Germany of the 1960s and 1970s is both soothing and therapeutic.

 The rooms are filled with furniture, wallpaper, appliances and other mementos from the communist era and have helped AlexA clients with some of the worst cases of dementia become communicative and enthusiastic about daily tasks, like eating, Wolfram said.
-"It's really fascinating to see how people who basically laid in bed and lacked any motivation to do anything suddenly flourish."
+"It's really fascinating to see how people who basically lay in bed and lacked any motivation to do anything suddenly flourish."

 He said it feels strange to hunt for memorabilia from the former East Germany, considering that he has few fond memories of growing up there.
 Wolfram and his family were among the few East Germans who received permission from the communist government to emigrate to West Germany.
 He recalled how they had to leave in a matter of hours once the permission arrived, and were forced to leave most of their belongings behind.